Shopkeepers/Language-Files/README.md

 With every update of Shopkeepers (if there have been changes to the messages) a new folder is created containing the default translations (english, and likely german since I speak that myself), as well a `changelog` file listing the message changes of that version.

-To really be of use, **this repository depends on contributions** for languages other than these defaults.
-So feel encouraged to add new translations, update outdated translations, or suggest changes of existing translations.
+To really be of use **this repository depends on contributions** for languages other than these defaults.
+Feel encouraged to add new translations, update outdated translations, or suggest changes of existing translations.

 Simply fork the project, add or edit a file, and then [create a `Pull Request`](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 You can [add and edit files directly on github](https://help.github.com/en/articles/managing-files-on-github) inside the browser (no need to know Git commands!).
 Github will automatically fork the repository and create a Pull Request for your changes.